b1rsuk/iot_display_and_led/README.md

 # Project with STM32F103C8
 ## Project Description
-This project demonstrates a Pong game running on an STM32 microcontroller.
+This project demonstrates an LED/display controller running on an STM32 microcontroller and a Wi-Fi module.

 ## Main Components
 ### Microcontroller